merrillmatt011/GmailPersist/README.md

 ```
 PS> ./GmailPersist.ps1
 ```<br>
-Now send and email with the following information:<ul>
+Now send an email with the following information:<ul>

 <li>FROM: (ATTACKER EMAIL)</li>
 <li>TO: (GMAIL ACCOUNT)</li>